 If, like the snail collar, it points downwards at about 45 degrees, many slugs will be repelled.

-These edges are difficult to overcome for slugs, as they are too sharp for the animals to turn around the corner.
+These edges are difficult to overcome for slugs, as they are too sharp for the animals to climb around the corner.

-Therefore, it is important that the used sheet metal or angled iron that is as thin as possible.
-An edge made of wood is therefore not suitable in most cases.
+Therefore, it is essential that the used sheet metal or angled iron that is as thin as possible.
+An edge made of wood is not suitable in most cases.

 This method is worthwhile only if one has already matching metal or iron.

 If not, it will probably be cheaper to buy the original metal slug fence.

 More information here: slug barriers

 Electric slug fence

 Another way is to construct an electric slug fence.

 In this case, two parallel lines of copper or galvanized metal are attached to the border of the bed enclosures.